nascar-paul/real-world-developement/README.md

 # real-world-development
-# My attempt to build a real-world development primer for students and working adults!
+# A real-world development primer for students and working adults!

 Hello, world!